The Best Spring Events and Festivals at Ski Resorts

 Pain McShlonkey Classic, Palisades Tahoe, California

-Palisades Tahoe turns it up every year for Shane McConkey, the legendary pro skier who passed away in 2009.
+Palisades Tahoe turns up every year to honor Shane McConkey, the legendary pro skier who passed away in 2009.
 Guests dress up in their vintage ski best and head to the slopes for slushy spring bumps and a good time.
-The event on March 22 raises money for the Shane McConkey Foundation, an organization that supports other nonprofits in the ever-growing snowsports community.
+The Pain McShlonkey Classic, occurring this year on March 21, raises money for the Shane McConkey Foundation, an organization that supports other nonprofits in the ever-growing snowsports community.
 The day involves the classic Hot Dog Downhill race, raffles, a DJ mountain party, and more.
 Those who can’t make the event can also participate online with the #SnowbladeDay hashtag.
 Prizes are awarded for race winners and the best photo submissions.

 RendezVan Festival, Mt.
 Bachelor, Oregon

 Mt.
-Bachelor annually hosts a massive spring festival welcoming their strong community of RVers, campers, and van lifers to the mountain.
-These die-hard travelers come to the resort to enjoy live music and fun spring laps.
-Mt Bachelor’s 2025 event will be held from April 17-20.
+Bachelor hosts a massive spring festival each year that welcomes the strong community of RVers, campers, and van lifers to the resort to enjoy live music, spring laps, and one of North America’s top spring skiing destinations.
+RendezVan 2026 is scheduled for April 16-19.
 The best part?
-Your accommodations are just a step away from parking lot après sessions, where dogs are more than welcome too.
+Your accommodations are just steps away from the slopes and parking lot après sessions.
+It all gives new meaning to ski-in, ski-out.
+Camping passes are on sale now.
+Dogs are welcome, too.

 Even those who don’t camp are invited to take part in the free festivities.
 The base camp, in the West Village parking lot, is where the main action is, while fun happenings take place across the mountain for several days.
 Highlights include live music, morning mountain yoga, lawn games, food trucks, a full bar, and tons of fun vendors.
 If that’s not enough, Mt.
 Bachelor is just a short drive from Bend, Oregon, a vibey mountain town full of adventure, shopping, and great food and drink experiences.